 My next step is to make my decision and not look back.
 Even then, the consternation is not over.
 I then have to bottle it up and wait for the bottle shock to stabilize.
 I pray that I have chosen well or that it cellars well (in case I have to drink it all).

 Bottle shock is real and often makes me wonder if I have bottled hundreds of gallons of something undrinkable.
 So far, a few weeks of settling down have been rewarding.
-I still get impatient and have to test wine before it is ready.
-Wine will not be rushed no matter how inpatient I am!
+I still get impatient and have to test the wine before it is ready.
+Wine will not be rushed no matter how impatient I am!
 When it is (finally) ready, I get to present it again to select trusted tasters for confirmation.
 (This is just a formality because at this point it is going on the shelf in the tasting room.)

 The foregoing is basically the process that Anne and I went through to blend our M6 Vintner's Touch.
-Our first Signature Blend is a bold red blend that pairs well with roasted, smoked and grilled meats; especially grilled Ribeye, T-bone or lightly seasoned Filet Mignon.
+Our first Signature Blend is a bold red blend that pairs well with roasted, smoked, and grilled meats; especially grilled Ribeye, T-bone, or lightly seasoned Filet Mignon.
 Acidic sauces like marinara bring out the pepper finish.
 Aged strong cheeses also pair well.
 After dinner sip with gourmet dark chocolates.
 Vintner's Touch is also a rewarding flavorful experience enjoyed without any food at all!